-For example, our client, Haven Lighting is a frontrunner in the outdoor landscape lighting industry.
-Their product development has its foundations in a knowledge of their audience.
-The brand often develops new features and products based on feedback from customers.
-It’s no coincidence then that the company has grown exponentially since its founding in 2014.
+For example, one of our clients, Haven Lighting, is a frontrunner in the outdoor landscape lighting industry.
+They develop their products using knowledge from their audience, often developing new features and products based on customer feedback.
+It’s no coincidence that the company has grown exponentially since its founding in 2014.

 Knowing Your Audience Enables You to Create Better Content

 Let’s be honest.
 Media — print or digital — is full of content no one wants to engage with.
 There are several reasons for this, but one of the biggest is that companies and their agencies aren’t creating for their audience.
 If you don’t know your audience’s specific pain points or what makes them laugh and cry, your content will fail to engage them.
 On the other hand, if you know precisely what your audience finds entertaining or informative, you will be able to create content around their needs.

 What are Some Ways to Know Your Audience?